autopi-io/documentation/docs/getting_started/heavy_duty_vehicles/j1939_getting_started_guide.md

 ## Determining the [CAN](https://www.autopi.io/hardware/autopi-canfd-pro) Bus protocol
 First step is the determine the [CAN](https://www.autopi.io/hardware/autopi-canfd-pro) bus protocol used for the connected vehicle (if you dont already know it).
 A few steps is required here:

-  1. Remove all existing loggers on the device (make sure the loggers chage is synced).
+  1. Remove all existing loggers on the device (make sure the changes are synced to the device).
 This can be done here: https://my.autopi.io go to _Devices_ > _Select Device_ > _Loggers_.
 You want to remove these, so that they dont interfere with the [CAN](https://www.autopi.io/hardware/autopi-canfd-pro) Bus already.
   2. Remove all existing [CAN](https://www.autopi.io/hardware/autopi-canfd-pro) busses on the vehicle.
 From the same page click the _Settings_ button in the top right corner.
 Click the _Vehicles Editor_ and remove the [CAN](https://www.autopi.io/hardware/autopi-canfd-pro) busses configured in the bottom of the popup.
   3. Configure the vehicle for 24V operation (if its a 24V truck).
 You can do this on the vehicles editor page that you are add, by clicking the _Nominal Voltage_ dropdown.
   4. You are now set to start the testing for the right [CAN](https://www.autopi.io/hardware/autopi-canfd-pro) Bus configuration.